Vladimir Lenin

-Widely considered one of the most significant and influential figures of the 20th century, Lenin was the posthumous subject of a pervasive personality cult within the Soviet Union until its dissolution in 1991.
-He became an ideological figurehead behind Marxism–Leninism and a prominent influence over the international communist movement.
-A controversial and highly divisive historical figure, Lenin is viewed by his supporters as a champion of socialism and the working class.
-Meanwhile, Lenin's critics accuse him of establishing a totalitarian dictatorship which oversaw mass killings and political repression.
+Lenin was the posthumous subject of a pervasive personality cult within the Soviet Union until its dissolution in 1991.
+Under Stalin, he became an ideological figurehead of Marxism–Leninism and a prominent influence over the international communist movement.
+A controversial and highly divisive figure, Lenin is praised by his supporters for establishing a revolutionary government which took steps towards socialism, anti-imperialism and worker's control, while his critics condemn him for establishing a dictatorship which oversaw mass killings and political repression.
+He is widely considered one of the most significant figures of the 20th century.